bimspot/bcf-toolkit/README.md

 The tool converts `BCF` information across formats ~~and versions~~.

-## Usage

 ## Requirements

 - dotnet 8

 ### CLI

-The command line interface accepts three arguments:
+The command line interface accepts 3 arguments:
- * the source bcf file or json folder
+ * the source bcf file or json folder [REQUIRED]
- * the target bcf file or json folder
+ * the target bcf file or json folder [REQUIRED]
+ * the target version of bcf [OPTIONAL]

 The json representation is one file for every `Markup`, while the BCF format is a zipped file as per the standard.

 ```
-~ bcf-converter /path/to/source.bcfzip /path/to/target/json/folder
+~ bcf-toolkit /path/to/source.bcfzip /path/to/target/json/folder

-~ bcf-converter /path/to/source/json/folder /path/to/target.bcfzip
+~ bcf-toolkit /path/to/source/json/folder /path/to/target.bcfzip
 ```

 ### As A Library